The Camel Cometh

 I’m not jealous, please don’t write that I am jealous.

-This basically was the pathway for me to leverage my tiny 1-2 hour window of spare time after work and family time into something “useful” while making that experience pleasant.
+This basically was the pathway for me to leverage my tiny 1-2 hour window of spare time after work and family time into something “useful” while making that experience pleasant enough that I didn’t end up leaving the project abandoned.

-I have successfully merged it to main in the Community Toolkit.
+I have now successfully merged it to main in the Community Toolkit for the 13.3 release.

 Big Learnings